brycefisher/brycefisher.github.io-jekyll/_posts/2013-10-13-ditching-views-for-sql-part-3.md

         </li>
     <?php endforeach; ?>
     </ol>
+{% endhighlight %}

 Quick observations:

  * An array of objects named `articles` must be injected into this template
  * Each object inside `articles` should have the properties, title, nid, and summary.

 ### A Word On Debugging Templates